cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 Instead of referring the global `cloudpilot` namespace used in the example code below you can now import all symbols from this module.

-Please note that you still need to serve `cloudpilot-web.wasm` next to your application in order to actually run the emulator.
+Please note that you still need to serve the web assembly binaries and worker files next to your application in order to actually run the emulator and get OS5 support.
 You can either download it separately (see above) or find it in the `dist` folder of said package and copy it from there.

 # Usage